 What does Amazon say?

-The counter-argument of Amazon.de in one eMail the press office read: "In this case, the A-to-Z warranty applies and unfortunately we can not offer a replacement if the customer insists on the warranty."
+The counter-argument of Amazon.de in one eMail the press office read: "In this case, the A-to-z guarantee applies and, unfortunately, we cannot offer subsequent delivery if the customer insists on the guarantee being fulfilled."

 Who must pay the shipping costs?